alerque/libertinus/documentation/Design-Guidelines.md

 # Libertinus design guidelines

 These are short guidelines for all volunteers who love libre fonts in general, the Libertinus font family especially, and who think about contributing to the latter.
 Fonts contain dozens of glyphs.
-Libertinus for example has around 2000, and they all fit together while being different.
+Libertinus for example has several thousands of glyphs, and they all fit together while being different.
 The glyphs have to fit together - in the aspect of design, their optical weight, and their spacing.
 Some technical issues have to be met to achive that.
 Sounds complicated?
 Nevermind, we will get you into it.
 This is what these guidelines are for.

 ## Design principles